breyn3/uiuc-ohrb/README.md

           |------- "metagenomes_EC_counts_254.txt" # file with hits for genes searched in IMG/ER.
           |------- "metagenomes_export_254.txt" # List of human gut genomes used.
 Upload to IMG/ER as genome cart.

-|------- Figure 4 XXXXXXXXXXXX.Rmd # RMarkdown file with stepwise codes to generate figure 4.
+|------- Figure 4 Frontiers in Physiology 2018.Rmd # RMarkdown file with stepwise codes to generate figure 4.
 |------- IMG_Search.Rproj # The Rproject file.
 |------- Supplemantary_code_Figure_4_Frontiers_in_Physiology_2018.pdf # RMarkdown file knited as pdf.